 Our Testing Experience

-We started with Stark because it’s the kind of sofa you buy when you want the room usable fast.
-Over a week, Marcus and Mia and I put it through sports nights, laptop work, and a few accidental naps.
+We started with Stark because it felt like the practical entry point in the group.
+Over a week, Marcus, Mia, and I used it for sports nights, laptop sessions, and a few unplanned naps.

 What we liked